Linux distributor Red Hat forecasts revenue below Street

 "Given the recent run in the stock over the last three months, we think investors were expecting modestly stronger upside to consensus billings," Wood said.

-Red Hat, which counts Amazon.com Inc, Dell Inc and Alcatel-Lucent SA among its customers, defines its billing proxy as total revenue combined with the change in deferred revenue.
+Red Hat, which counts Amazon.com Inc (AMZN.O), Dell Inc and Alcatel-Lucent SA ALUA.PA among its customers, defines its billing proxy as total revenue combined with the change in deferred revenue.

 Net income rose to $46.8 million, or 25 cents per share, from $40.8 million, or 21 cents per share, a year earlier.